- Address: Caracoles 400-2, San Pedro de Atacama, Chile

 - Website: www.spaceobs.com

 In what follows, I will consider that you wish to polar align a german equatorial mount, equipped with a polar alignment scope allowing to center the pseudo southern polar star Sigma Octantis.

 Pseudo because in the best of cases it is barely visible to the naked eye, and the zone is relatively poor in bright stars.

-Polar scopes are usually 15 to at best 30mm diameter telescopes, are relatively uneasy to use (you have to crowl below the mount), and normally it's not so obvious to find the damned sigma octantis with them.
+Polar scopes are usually 15 to at best 30mm diameter telescopes, are relatively uneasy to use (you have to crawl below the mount), and normally it's not so obvious to find the damned sigma octantis with them.
 Of course it is better to have your polar axis more or less at the latitude of the place, and pointing south.
-Since these finder scopes are made for the northern hemisphere, where the sky rotates in the wrong direction (not the right direction like in the south :) ), all the settings with dates and time are useless.
+Since these finder scopes are made for the northern hemisphere, where the sky rotates in the wrong direction (not the right direction like in the south :) ), all the settings with dates and time on certain polar alignment scopes are useless.
 You just have to rely on the orientation of a trapezium of stars in the field.
 The only decent polar finder is the one of the Astrophysics mounts.

 Since the zone is really empty of bright stars, you have to go from one easy to find bright star, and then go in the right direction.
 The easiest way is using Beta hydrae.
 This star is magnitude 2.8 just on the side of the small magellanic cloud.
 It makes an easy to find triangle with the SMC and the globular cluster 47 Tucan which is magnitude 4.